dudepants/slug-fest/README.md

 ![slugfest story image](https://i.pinimg.com/originals/94/b7/de/94b7deaacf03890dfe442cb4990c0790.jpg)

 ## Background
 In a post-apocalyptic future, slugs have mutated into enormous beasts that humans were quick to tame and weaponize to survive the new wasteland.
-Luckily the slugs' favorite food, mushrooms also mutated and grew, so these massive mushrooms are often the site of legendary showdowns between fully armed, mutant slug teams!
+Luckily the slugs' favorite food, mushrooms also mutated and grew, so these massive mushrooms are often the site of legendary showdowns between battle-ready, mutant slug teams!
 Slug bodies are armed with manned A-Salt cannons, that fire huge rocks of salt at enemy slugs.
 In SlugFest, you play as a slug squad in one such battle!

 ![slugfest logo](/images/game-piece.png)